 As well as the data that a domain generates, a data product should also enable other domains to use their data.
-The fabulous Zhamak Dehghani talks about calling for a new principle, self-serve data infrastructure as a platform to enable domain autonomy.
+Data mesh pioneer Zhamak Dehghani talks about calling for a new principle, self-serve data infrastructure as a platform to enable domain autonomy.
 A data product is about its data customers and data must be made available to those who need it, but equally important is to provide those customers with the ability to help themselves to what they need when they need it.
 Self-serve data.

 In order for data to be treated as a product it must be principled to ensure that data customers are happy customers, below is a list of Zhamak’s principles that are sound and logical, a data product must be: